Shaping law and policy through real-world research and strong values.

 Law Undergraduate Study

-The School of Law offers the following undergraduate law degrees, each of which can be taken with an extra Year in Industry.
+The Department of Law and Criminology offers the following undergraduate law degrees, each of which can be taken with an extra Year in Industry.
 All our LLB programmes satisfy the academic stage of legal training for entrance into the legal professions:

 - LLB Law